 This clinic serves adults currently experiencing homelessness or those living in permanent supportive housing, with primary medical care and behavioral health services, including medication assisted treatment for opioid use.

 This team, led by nurses who work in partnership with primary medical providers, behavioral health specialists, and a chemical dependency counselor, offers medical and behavioral health services to residents in permanent supportive housing.

 Neighborcare Health nurses partner with Evergreen Treatment Services’ REACH program to connect with clients wherever they are—under overpasses, in encampments, on the streets—to provide nursing support and links to health care.
-This team, along with a medical provider, also provides low-barrier medication assisted treatment for opioid use to REACH and LEAD program participants at the REACH offices in downtown Seattle.
+This team, along with a medical provider, also provides low-barrier medication assisted treatment for opioid use to REACH and LEAD (Law Enforcement Assisted Diversion) program participants at the REACH offices in downtown Seattle.

 This clinic serves young people ages 12-26, who have experienced unstable housing and/or homelessness within the past year.

 Neighborcare Health’s homeless programs are part of the King County Health Care for the Homeless Network.